SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

      db_cluster_port: <database port>
      ```
      Please enter values for the following parameters:
-     * `environment` - This is the deployment environment where the Cassandra cluster identified by the value of **servers** resides.
+     * `environment`.
+This is the deployment environment where the Cassandra cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
      * `db_cluster`- Enter a name to identify the Cassandra cluster.
 The cluster name will be shown in the Sumo Logic dashboards.

     **Do not modify the following values** as it will cause the Sumo Logic apps to not function correctly.